Management Practices for Different Forest Types

 Lodgepole Pine Management

 Lodgepole pine, (Pinus contorta) is a familiar species in the montane and subalpine forests of Colorado’s Rocky Mountains.
 It grows at elevations between 6,000 and 11,000 feet.
-As a consequence of the current mountain pine beetle epidemic, many landowners and land managers are concerned about how to actively manage lodgepole pine stands to:
+Because of the mountain pine beetle epidemic, many landowners and land managers are concerned about how to actively manage lodgepole pine stands to:

 - Treat the dead standing trees killed by the insects